 The majority of companies consider site worker safety and liability as the main reason for conducting a drug test.
-While many drugs compromise decision making and impair senses, all users will have to pass a drug test.
-Even if you only smoke a little herb on the weekend or cain all day, until federal law defines it otherwise, marijuana is classified as a Schedule I drug, making it a cause for immediate dismissal from employment.
+Many drugs compromise decision making and impair senses, therefore all users will have to pass a drug test.
+Regardless if you only smoke a little herb on the weekend or all day, until federal law defines it otherwise, marijuana is classified as a Schedule I drug, making it a cause for immediate dismissal from employment.

 Recreational marijuana users in the United States have begun using alternative methods to pass drug tests.
 Detox beverages are a popular option to flush THC from the system.

 Federal law still places marijuana in the same schedule tier as LSD and cocaine.
 This labels marijuana as a drug with severe health and safety consequences.
 However, we know that marijuana does have immense medical benefits.

 In fact, its medicinal properties are effective and have been used by many cultures for thousands of years until about a century ago when lawmakers decided that smoking marijuana was a moral issue.
 This led to the country declaring marijuana illegal.